FPtje/GLuaFixer/README.md

 - `lint_gotos`: Warn for inappropriate gotos (i.e. the ones not used to jump out of a double loop)
 - `lint_doubleNegations`: Warn for double negations (things like `not (a == b)`)
 - `lint_duplicateTableKeys`: Warn for duplicate table keys (e.g. `{a = 1, a = 2}`)
+- `lint_profanity`: Warn for profanity (bitch, cock, cocks, cunt, dick, dicks, fuck, fucking, goddamnit, knob, knobs, motherfucker, nigger, niggers, niggertits, nipple, shit)
+- `lint_unusedVars`: Warn for variables that are never used

 # Pretty print options
 These options affect the pretty printing functionality of `glualint`.

 - `prettyprint_spaceAfterParens`: Put a space between all parentheses
 - `prettyprint_spaceAfterBrackets`: Put a space between all brackets